 The beetle in the box is a thought experiment to show that private language is not possible.
 The beetle in my box is visible to only me, and I cannot see the beetle in anybody else’s box.
 All I can see is the box.
 The way that I understand the beetle or the word “beetle” is by interacting with others.
 I learn about the meaning only through the use of the word in conversations with others and how others use that word.
 This is true, even if they cannot see my beetle or if I cannot see their beetle.
 I can never experience and thus know their pain or any other private sensations.
 But we all use the same words to explain how each of us experience the world.
 The word beetle becomes whatever is in the box, even if the beetles are of different colors, sizes, types etc. Sometimes, the beetles could even be absent.
 The box in this case is the public language we use to explain the beetle which is the private experience.
 The meaning of the word beetle then is not what it refers to, but the meaning is determined by how it is used by all of us.
 It is an emergent phenomenon.
 And sometimes, the meaning itself changes over time.
 There is no way for me to know what your beetle looks like.
 The box comes to represent the beetle.

+Please maintain social distance and wear masks.
+Please take vaccination, if able.
 Stay safe and Always keep on learning…